 Photographers consider the points where the lines meet to be strong areas of focus.
 So, it would help if you placed the essential subjects of the video there.
 You don’t always have to follow the rules of thirds in every scene.
 But while you’re still trying to familiarize yourself with making videos, it’s always a good idea to stick to it for now.

 Music plays a crucial role in any content, especially when it comes to videos.
-Professional filmmakers and producers even spend millions of dollars to get the perfect tracks for their videos.
+Professional filmmakers and producers even spend thousands of dollars to get the perfect tracks for their videos.

 11: Take steady camera shots